interBayes/interBayes.github.io/_pages/events.md

 <p>
 To bounce ideas and explore possible collaborations, we invite participants to contribute a short talk that either:  <br>

-A. Pitches a research problem that could potentially be catalyzed by Bayesian inference, or  <br>
+A. Pitches a research problem that could potentially be catalysed by Bayesian inference, or  <br>
 B.  Presents an ongoing Bayesian inference project. <br>
 </p>